-From the burger menu, you can navigate to "Settings" > "Sites and scan data", where you can control various settings to adjust how Burp Suite Enterprise Edition handles sites and scan data.
+You can control various settings to adjust how Burp Suite Enterprise Edition handles sites and scan data.
+Click the settings icon and select "Sites and scan data".

 When a scan is triggered using the REST API, for example, by an integrated CI pipeline, Burp Suite Enterprise Edition attempts to attach the scan data to existing sites in the system.
 If no matching site can be found, a new site is automatically created instead.

 By default, sites generated using the API are not displayed on the "Sites" page.
 If you enable the "Display sites generated by the API" setting, the site tree will show these sites alongside the sites that you create manually.

 Burp Suite Enterprise Edition decides whether the data from an API-generated scan should be matched with an existing site based on both the name of the site and the list of included and excluded URLs.

 If a name was provided for the site when the scan was created:

 If no name was provided for the site when the scan was created: